SkylineCommunications/dataminer-docs/connector-help/connector_help/Advent_Communications_ARC4010.md

 - Protection
 - Lock Mode

-There is a button where you can change the chain prioritys.
+There is a button where you can change the chain priorities.